NikSani59/task-manager-app/README.md

 // task manager app

-A simple task manager built with HTML, CSS, and JavaScript.
-Users can add, edit, and delete tasks.
-Tasks are saved locally using `localStorage`.
+a simple crud app that resembles a todo list, although it may not be finished, it uses React.js on the frontend express.js with node on the backend and mongoDB for the database.

 // features
+- create tasks
-- Add new tasks
+- delete tasks
-- Edit existing tasks
+- check off tasks
-- Delete tasks
+- edit tasks (well not yet for now)
-- Persistent storage with `localStorage`

-// how to run
+// attention!
-1. Clone the repository
-2. Open `index.html` in your browser
+it is still in its beta form so it might still be filled with bugs!

+i know that this project is extremely unfinished and janky but in my defense it is my first ever full stack app i've built in general, and the first time i've used react on the frontend, so take it with a grain of salt

-// built by me [fire emoji]
+// built by Niksani59's whopping 5 brain cells 🥀🥀🥀🥀